pymupdf/PyMuPDF-Optional-Material/docs/page.rst

       PDF only: Delete the specified annotation from the page and return the next one.

+      .. versionchanged:: 1.16.6 The removal will now include any bound 'Popup' or response annotations and related objects.

       :arg annot: the annotation to be deleted.
       :type annot: :ref:`Annot`

       :rtype: :ref:`Annot`
       :returns: the annotation following the deleted one.
+Please remember that physical removal will take place only with saving to a new file with a positive garbage collection option.

    .. method:: deleteLink(linkdict)